 ELECTIVE COURSES (OUTSIDE OF SIS)

-You are eligible to take up to 12 credits of graduate-level courses offered outside of the School.
+With prior approval by the School, you eligible to take up to 12 credits of approved graduate-level courses offered outside of the School.
 Proposed courses are to fall under the criteria of acceptable elective courses (see link to more information below).
-Please note: the total number of permissible courses will also depend on the fulfilment of SIS program requirements and are subject to approval by the School, McGill Graduate Studies, and the external institution.
+Please note: the total number of permissible courses will also depend on factors such as the fulfilment of SIS program requirements, and are subject to approval by your academic advisor, the School, McGill Graduate Studies, and the external institution.